Asalaamu’alaikum warahmatullaahi wabarakaatuh.

 There is sound evidence that Ibn Umar and Abu Hurairah (may Allah be pleased with them) used to go out in the marketplace during the first ten days of Dhul-Hijjah, reciting Takbeer, and the people would recite Takbeer when they heard them.

 Performing Hajj and ‘Umrah

 Doing more good deeds in general, because good deeds are beloved by Allah and will bring a great reward from Him.
-Whoever is not able to go to Hajj should occupy himself at this blessed time by worshipping Allah, praying (salaat), reading Qur’an, remembering Allah, making supplication (du’aa’), giving charity, honouring his parents, upholding the ties of kinship, enjoining what is good and forbidding what is evil, and other good deeds and acts of worship.
+Whoever is not able to go to Hajj should occupy himself at this blessed time by worshipping Allah.
+Or praying (salaat), reading Qur’an, remembering Allah, making supplication (du’aa’), giving charity, honouring his parents, upholding the ties of kinship.
+Enjoining what is good and forbidding what is evil, and other good deeds and acts of worship.

 The main deed that brings a person closer to Allah during these ten days is offering a sacrifice, by choosing a high-quality animal and fattening it, spending money for the sake of Allah.

 A Muslim should make sure that he does not miss any of these important occasions, because time is passing quickly.
 There is much to be gained, from the opportunity arising out of these invaluable and irreplaceable days.
 He should prepare himself for “Akhirah” through these deeds to earn reward when he is most in need of it, for no matter how much reward he earns, he will find it is less than he needs.

 The time of departure is at hand, the journey is frightening, delusions are widespread, and the road is long, but Allah is ever watchful, and to Him will we return and render account.